msdrigg/Roam/docs/index.md

 - What can I do if Roam doesn't auto-discover my TV
     - [See here](/manually-add-tv)
 - Why doesn't private-listening work on my TV?
     - Private listening currently isn't working on some TV's.
-If everything else is working, but private listening isn't, please share your Roku's model name and any other relevant information to [mailto:roam-support@msd3.io](roam-support@msd3.io).
-Any reports will help me figure out where to look when trying to fix this bug.
+If private listening doesn't work with Roam, but works with the official Roku app, please share your Roku's model name and any other relevant information in an email to [roam-support@msd3.io](mailto:roam-support@msd3.io).
+Your report will help me figure out where to look when trying to fix this bug.

 ## Other Resources

-If you have any questions or issues, please contact us at: [mailto:roam-support@msd3.io](roam-support@msd3.io)
+If you have any questions or issues, please contact us at: [roam-support@msd3.io](mailto:roam-support@msd3.io)

 -   [Privacy Policy](/privacy)
 -   [Core Repository on GitHub](https://github.com/msdrigg/roam)